 - Deliberately or recklessly injure another party

-- Creates a situation where another party reasonably fears imminent injury
+- Create a situation where another party reasonably fears imminent injury

-- Engages in unwanted physical contact that can reasonably be construed as offensive
+- Engage in unwanted physical contact that can reasonably be construed as offensive

 Domestic violence can occur even if no touching or physical contact occurs.
 If someone intimidates a partner, for example, and the partner reasonably believes they are in immediate danger, they may be able to successfully allege domestic assault.